 Another problem associated with SC-based decoding algorithms, such as SC and SCL, is their high latency.
 In fact, SC decoding is a serial algorithm, in the sense that decoding proceeds bit by bit.
 In order to address the problem, a \emph{simplified} SC (SSC) decoder was proposed in \cite{alamdar}, which identifies smaller constituent codes in the polar code and decodes them in parallel.
 As a result, the latency is reduced with no penalty in the error correction performance.
 In \cite{sarkis,hanif}, more constituent codes were identified and low-complexity parallel decoders were designed to increase the throughput and reduce the latency even further.
 In \cite{hashemi_SSCL_TCASI,hashemi_FSSCL_TSP}, these results were extended to SCL decoding.
-In this extension, a simplified SCL (SSCL) algorithm was introduced that decodes the constituent codes in parallel while keeping the same error correction performance as the standard SCL decoding.
+This extension introduced a simplified SCL (SSCL) algorithm that decodes the constituent codes in parallel while keeping the same error correction performance as the standard SCL decoding.
 Recently, a variant of polar codes with log-logarithmic time complexity per information bit has been introduced in \cite{wang2019log}.
 This improves upon the logarithmic time complexity per information bit for SC decoding of standard polar codes.
 However, the time complexity per information bit is a different metric from the decoding latency, which represents the time complexity of the overall decoding process.

-In this paper, we quantify the latency of the SSC decoder proposed in \cite{alamdar}.
-In particular, we prove that the number of time steps needed by the SSC decoder is $O(N^{1-1/\mu})$, which results in sublinear latency.
+This paper quantifies the latency of the SSC decoder proposed in \cite{alamdar}.
+The main result is that the number of time steps needed by the SSC decoder is $O(N^{1-1/\mu})$, which results in sublinear latency.
 As a benchmark, the decoding latency of the standard SC decoder with a fully parallel architecture is $2N-1$ time steps \cite{Ari09}, thus the SSC decoder yields a (multiplicative) latency gain of $N^{1/\mu}$, where $\mu$ is the aforementioned scaling exponent.
-To be concrete, this means that the latency of SSC decoding of polar codes scales roughly as $N^{3/4}$ (more precisely, it scales as $N^{0.72}$ for the BEC and as $N^{0.76}$ for the BSC).
-As demonstrated by numerical simulations, our bound is tight and it also captures the dependence on the transmission channel via the scaling exponent.
+To be concrete, this means that the latency of SSC decoding of polar codes scales roughly as $N^{3/4}$ (more precisely, it scales as $N^{0.72}$ for BECs and as $N^{0.76}$ for BSCs).
+Numerical results show that this bound is tight and also captures the dependence on the transmission channel via the scaling exponent.